dgwarlug47/notes2/content/blog/Arts/Performing arts/Music/Analysis/Ok Computer/radiohead.md

 - Thom Yorke had anxiety and depression while he was producing OK COMPUTER, the album has a lot to do with his personal struggles
 - This album is about a criticism of late capitalism and its relationship to technology
 - At the time it launched, it sounded like it had dropped from a another planet
-- It is very prophetic
-- I love this album because it dialogues with 'Brave new world', 'Infinite Jest'
 - The title OK Computer is taken from the 1978 radio series Hitchhiker's Guide to the Galaxy, in which the character Zaphod Beeblebrox speaks the phrase "Okay, computer, I want full manual control now."